-Due to the unprecedented nature of the COVID epidemic, it’s unsure what the long-term impact will be on restaurants and consumer trends.
-But, places are eager to open and begin serving their customers.
-In preparation, we’ve collected data and insights on the most recent trends.
+Due to the unprecedented nature of the COVID epidemic, trends are quickly changing.
+In preparation, we’ve collected data and insights on the dining trends during COVID.
 The way customers now interact with restaurants has changed.
 Make note of the trends below to better understand what your customers want and expect from you.

 Here are five dining trends among consumers during COVID: